antoinebaron/antoinebaron/README.md

 ## Hey! 👋
-I'm Antoine, I code all kind of stuff - programming bots is my favorite hobbit.
+I'm Antoine, I code all kind of stuff, but programming bots is my favorite hobbit.

 ## Skills
 - 👨‍💻 PHP, JavaScript